nikitabobko/AeroSpace/README.md

 - is dialog, is resizable, is modal?
 - select parent and kill several windows at once
 - select parent -> outline several windows?
+  - OR: outline with "SLSSetWindowOpacity"
+  - OR: "shake" windows
 - CLI interface
+- Check all todos in code

 ## Challenges